-"Bagels Over Berlin" is a new documentary film that honors Jewish veterans of the United States Army Air Corps who flew in World War II, as told by the men themselves.
+"Bagels Over Berlin" is a new documentary film that honors Jewish veterans of the United States Army Air Corps who fought in World War II, as told by the men who served.

-Five years ago, my wife Nancy-Jo's then 90 year-old uncle Donald Katz (nose gunner in a B-24 bomber based in Italy during World War II) came to our home for dinner.
-He told stories of his service in the Air Corps bombing the Ploesti oil fields in eastern Romania.
-We were spellbound as we listened to his war stories.
-Even his children had never heard these stories nor had his wife, who did not want to ask him to talk about the horrors of war.
-When Donald returned home in 1945 - like most veterans - he hung up his uniform and enrolled in college (Ohio State).
-In what is probably his last decade, he is now willing to share his wartime experiences while he can still do so in his own voice.
+Five years ago, my wife's then 90 year-old uncle Donald Katz (nose gunner in a B-24 bomber based in Italy during World War II) came to our home for dinner where he told us stories of his service in the Air Corps and the bombing the Ploesti oil fields in eastern Romania.
+We were spellbound as we listened to his experiences.
+Even his children had never heard these stories nor had his wife, who had never wanted to ask him to talk about the horrors of war.
+When Donald returned home in 1945 - like most veterans - he hung up his uniform and enrolled in college (Ohio State) while others went to work.
+In what is probably his last decade, Donald was now willing to share his wartime experiences while he could still do it in his own voice.

-I recorded video of some of Donald's stories for the benefit of his grandchildren and he then insisted I reach out to his childhood friend Irwin Stovroff (Boca West).
-He, too, was a veteran of the Air Corps and survived a POW experience in Germany after being shot down on his 35th and final bombing mission.
-Following additional referrals and subsequent interviews the idea of producing a documentary film began to percolate since I had now stumbled upon all the necessary elements of a documentary - 'a good story, a cool sounding title and access to several of the participants.'
+I recorded video of some of Donald's stories for the benefit of his grandchildren and he then insisted I reach out to his childhood friend Irwin Stovroff who lived nearby.
+He, too, was a veteran of the Air Corps and survived a POW experience in Germany after being shot down on his 35th and what would have been his final mission before qualifying to go home.
+Following subsequent interviews the idea of producing a documentary began to percolate since I had now stumbled upon all the necessary elements of a documentary - 'a good story, a cool sounding title and access to several of the participants.'
 I knew I could find 'B-roll,' the fourth component, to illustrate the spoken word with authentic photos and movie footage.
-I needed even more veterans for a full documentary so I searched for U.S. Army Air Corps vets.
-I received referrals to Air Corps veterans extending from South Florida to Pennsylvania, Arizona, New York City and also to my original hometown in Buffalo.
+I had referrals to Air Corps veterans living in South Florida to Pennsylvania, Arizona, New York City and also to my original hometown in Buffalo.
 Flying around the country I amassed many hours of interviews.
-Only one veteran turned down my interview request, explaining that it was too raw an emotion for him to speak about the war on camera even after 75 years.
+Only one veteran turned down a request to appear in the film, explaining that it was still too raw an emotion for him to speak about his experiences in the war, even after 75 years.

 They described what it was like knowing they could be shot out of the sky at any moment and fall 30,000 feet to their death.
 A tail gunner described to me how he had witnessed a fellow tail gunner from another plane falling earthward to certain death - passing only 50 feet away from each other.
-The doomed airman was trapped in his compartment that had been torn from the fuselage of a destroyed B-17 flying above.
-With no more than a minute until his impact with earth and still strapped in his seat, their eyes met and they exchanged salutes.
-The serene expression of the doomed tail-gunner was seared forever into the memory of the survivor.
+The doomed airman was trapped in his compartment that had been torn from the fuselage of a doomed B-17 flying above.
+With no more than a minute until impact and still strapped in his seat, the eyes of the two men met and they exchanged salutes.
+The serene expression of the doomed tail-gunner who knew his life about to end, was seared forever into the memory of the survivor.

-My focus was on a film about the air war, not specifically about its Jewish participants.
-Then, in a discussion with my brother I realized that during the 1930's, when these boys were growing up - Jews in America were mostly regarded as poor, recent immigrants whose loyalty to America was the subject of doubt.
-I was attracted to the story of Jewish American war heroes who played a major role in winning the war.
+My focus had been on the air war, not specifically about its Jewish participants.
+Then, in a discussion with my brother I realized that during the 1930's, when these boys were growing up - Jews in America were mostly regarded as poor, recent immigrants whose loyalty to America was often doubted.
+Telling the story of Jewish American war heroes who played a major role in winning the war appealed to me.
 I learned that Jews comprised a larger percentage of the armed forces in WWII than their share of the population.
 Despite a history of exclusion and discrimination in the 1920's and 1930's - Jews responded to the Japanese sneak attack on their homeland with an overwhelming determination to fight for the country they loved.
 They served in impressively large numbers and I found no ‘culture of avoidance’ of military service by Jewish men which was in sharp contrast to the prevailing stereotype.
-A large percentage of the Jews in the war chose the Air Corps— the branch of service with the highest casualty rate.
+A large percentage of the Jews chose the Air Corps— the branch of service with the highest casualty rate in the war.

 Between 2014 - 2017 I filmed more than 30 interviews with Jewish veterans of the war, followed by many months of editing.
-To hold a down the cost, I did much of the the work on the film myself - camera, audio, research, writing, editing and narration.
-Several other people gave their time and talent to the production, and organizations such as veterans groups and museums allowed use of their historical footage.
-If I couldn't find a particular image or scene for the film, I paid to acquire material from film archives.
-These contributions are acknowledged in the credits.
+To maintain affordability I was forced to do much of the the work on the film myself - camera, audio, research, writing, editing and narration.
+Several others gave their time and talent and organizations such as veterans groups and military museums me to use their historical footage.
+If I couldn't find a particular image or scene for the film, I paid to acquire it from film archives.
+The costs were 'out of sight' but necessary expenditures.

-Following is an unsolicited email I received from an audience member (Linda Lentin) at a screening in Boone, NC who wrote to encourage a friend to see the documentary.
+Following is an unsolicited email I received from audience member Linda Lentin who attended a screening in Boone, NC.
+She was encouraging a friend to see the documentary.
 I received permission to reproduce the letter: